 String gauges can make a huge difference as well.
 The higher the gauge, the thicker the string.
 The thicker the string, the less prone it is to actually snap while playing.

-Typically, I use the skinny top, heavy bottom strings made by Ernie Ball.
-Or, the 11 to 52 gauge strings are a good choice as well.
+Typically, I use the skinny top, and heavy bottom strings made by Ernie Ball, Or, the 11 to 52-gauge strings are a good choice as well.
 I just find these strings to be a lot meatier and easier for me to play, considering I’m quite heavy-handed.

 Anything less than that, and I feel like the strings are just unbearably bendy, almost like trying to play a jellyfish.
 It’s up to you to determine what works best for you.